-Finally, to win a churning claim, you must establish scienter, or intent.
-As such, you must also demonstrate that the financial advisor excessively traded the account with the specific intent to defraud, or at least with reckless disregard of the interests of the client.
-Churning, in essence, involves a conflict of interest in which a broker or dealer seeks to maximize his or her remuneration in disregard of the interests of the customer.
-If the level of trading is egregious enough, the motivation to create such high commissions, by its very nature, often is all that is necessary to satisfy the element of scienter.
-Scienter, in turn, is what separates churning from excessive trading.
+Finally, to win an account churning claim, you must establish scienter, or intent.
+Your churning attorneys must also demonstrate that the financial advisor excessively traded the account with the specific intent to defraud, or at least with reckless disregard of the interests of the client.
+Churning involves a conflict of interest in which a broker or dealer seeks to maximize his or her commissions in disregard of the interests of the customer.
+If the level of trading is egregious, that may be enough satisfy the element of scienter.
+Scienter separates churning from excessive trading.
 See, e.g. In re Donald A. Roche, Securities Exchange Act Release No. 38742.
 See, also, Franks v.
 Cavanaugh, 711 F. Supp.
 1186 (S.D.N.Y.
 1989) (the mere fact that the account was churned is typically sufficient to a scheme or artifice to defraud within the meaning of 10b-5).

-Churning, then, is a fairly obvious violation of Rule 2111 because the churning of an account, if proven, can never be suitable.
+Churning is a fairly obvious violation of Rule 2111 because account churning if proven, can never be suitable.

-Typically the damages in an excessive trading case are any excessive commissions or expenses the client paid and any actual losses to the client’s portfolio caused by the churning.
+Typically, the damages in a broker churning case are any excessive commissions or expenses the client paid and any actual losses to the client’s portfolio caused by the churning.
 See, e.g. Securities Regulation & Law Report, Volume 35, Number 10, ISSN 1522-8797.
 In an upward moving market, an investor may also be entitled to the market gain that should have been experienced had the account been appropriately invested.

 Although the parties are likely to agree on the approximate amount of damages and the respective turnover ratio or P/E ratio, brokerage firm usually defend these cases by fighting the “control” element of the claim.